KristjanESPERANTO/MMM-GooglePhotos/INSTALL.md

 12. Copy the file `token.json` and `credentials.json` to the folder `MMM-GooglePhotos` in the remote device

 ### Stop token from expiring every week
-as of 2021, it appears tokens only last 1 week while in 'testing'.
+As of 2021, it appears tokens only last 1 week while in 'testing'.
 This led to users needing to get a new token.json every ~week to 10 days.
 To get your app out of testing mode, where the token will last indefinately:

-1. go to your google cloud console, select your magic mirror project.
+1. Go to your google cloud console, select your MagicMirror project.
 Then from the navigation menu(top left) -> APIs & Services -> Oath consent screen.
 This should get you to a site something like https://console.cloud.google.com/apis/credentials/consent?project=[PROJECT_ID] where [PROJECT_ID] is the project ID.
 This is where the publishing status.
 It looks like this:

     ![](https://raw.githubusercontent.com/eouia/MMM-GooglePhotos/master/PublishAppScreen.png)

-2. click Publish app and review permissions as necessary.
+2. Click Publish app and review permissions as necessary.